Concerned about Eating Disorders?

 habits and concerns now.
 Don’t wait until your situation gets more serious than

 you can handle.
-Consider making an appointment with a physician or nutritionist who specializes in eating disorders.
+Consider making an appointment with a physician, counselor or nutritionist who specializes in eating disorders.

 Are you worried that a friend or family member has an eating disorder?